locllos/felere/README.md

 ### Unique feature

 Control the heterogeneous and homogeneous distribution of data between all clients to simulate real-life conditions.
-Depending on the iid_fraction parameter, your data may be distributed.

 Depending on the `iid_fraction` parameter, your data may be distributed as:

 ![distr-example](./res/readme/distr_example.png)